Orthogonal polynomial contrasts and trends

 Korn and Graubard confidence intervals, along with confidence interval widths, sample size, and degrees of freedom are standards for determining the reliability of estimated proportions.
-For more information, see Module 5 of the NHANES Tutorials.
+For more information, see the Reliability of Estimates module.
 Other information on Korn and Graubard confidence intervals for proportions can be found in the National Center for Health Statistics Data Presentation Standards for Proportions.

 Code included for:

 - Population counts or estimates

 Specific notes related to NHANES data analysis:

 Age standardization, sometimes referred to as age adjustment, is a method that applies observed age-specific rates to a standard age distribution.
 The method adjusts for the confounding effect of age.
 Standard age proportions are calculated by dividing the age-specific Census population (P) by the total Census population number (T).
 The standardizing proportions (P/T) should sum to 1.